rwieruch/blog_robinwieruch_content/react-firebase-email-verification.md

 export default withEmailVerification;
 {{< /highlight >}}

 Optionally, we can provide a button to resend a verification email to the user.
 Let's improve the user experience.
-After the button is clicked to resend the verification email, users should receive feedback, and be prohibited from sending b another email.
+After the button is clicked to resend the verification email, users should receive feedback, and be prohibited from sending another email.
 First, add a local state to the higher-order component that tracks whether the button was clicked:

 {{< highlight javascript "hl_lines=5 6 7 8 9 14" >}}
 ...